abdulrahmanhamdi/Custom-CNN-Based-Plant-Disease-Detection/README.md

 > ![Class Distribution](class_distribution.png)

-**Figure 1:** Bar plot showing the number of images per disease class in the training dataset.
+**Figure 1:** Example grid of leaf images from different classes in the dataset.

 ### Model Architecture
 - **Conv2D layers** with BatchNorm + ReLU